 Example 3: Romy Computer Services

-When you are so good at what you do that you forget you have a website, because customers are happy to refer you to others… And you’re that busy serving your customers than you forget that how website was thrown together some time before Amazon had a website.
+When you are so good at what you do that you forget you have a website because customers are happy to refer you to others… And if you’re that busy serving your customers, you forget how that website was thrown together sometime before Amazon had a website.
 That is, of course, a great problem to have.
 Until one day, when you realize that it’s gotten late (2017) and it may be time for a redesign.
 (Want to see the before and after?)

 Why it works